-In addition to the above examples, the following resources provide additioal guidance in working with MDOT standards and requirements in attempting to reform outdated auto-oriented corridors through imcremental code reform:
+In addition to the above examples, the following resources provide additional guidance in working with MDOT standards and requirements in attempting to reform outdated auto-oriented corridors through incremental code reform:

-- Guidance for Trunkline Main Streets by MDOT acknowledges a need to balance the vehicular movement function of state roadways with the functions of definition of local sense of place and providision of access within community centers of activity. - The Road Diet Informational Guide was developed by the Federal Highway Administration (FHWA) to help communities understand the safety and operational benefits of road diets, in order to determine if they might be helpful in their location. - Sharing the Road: Optimizing Pedestrian and Bicycle Safety and Vehicle Mobility by MDOT provides a comprehensive review of safety improvements, including a set of recommended best design practices for walking and bicycling in Michigan.
+- Guidance for Trunkline Main Streets by MDOT acknowledges a need to balance the vehicular movement function of state roadways with the functions of definition of local sense of place and provision of access within community centers of activity. - The Road Diet Informational Guide was developed by the Federal Highway Administration (FHWA) to help communities understand the safety and operational benefits of road diets in order to determine if they might be helpful in their location. - Sharing the Road: Optimizing Pedestrian and Bicycle Safety and Vehicle Mobility by MDOT provides a comprehensive review of safety improvements, including a set of recommended best design practices for walking and bicycling in Michigan. - The Multi Modal Design and Development Guidebook (M2D2) outlines MDOT's intended process for collaborative street design in the context of a fully multi-modal transportation network.